isomerpages/nlb-learning/_singapore/Adults/Content Place History.md

   </div>
   <div class="col is-three-fifths">
   <p><b>Celebration Of New Housing</b><br>
     The Housing and Development Board (HDB) drew up its first five-year plan when it was established in 1960.
 By 1965, HDB exceeded the target on new housing units, rehousing the population at a rate that was considered remarkable worldwide.
-For more archival materials from the National Archives of Singapore, please visit [Archives Online](https://www.nas.gov.sg/archivesonline) <br><br>
+For more archival materials from the National Archives of Singapore, please visit <a target="_blank" href="https://www.nas.gov.sg/archivesonline">Archives Online</a>.<br><br>
 <small>Source: Berita Singapura.
 Courtesy of National Archives of Singapore </small></p>
   </div>
 </div>